7irelo/aptiverse-worker/README.md

 > The Aptiverse Worker is the engine that powers real-time educational insights, smart recommendations, and scalable AI processing across South Africa's next-generation learning platform.

 ---

-Would you like this in `.md` file format or Docker-compose integration with RabbitMQ for local testing as well?